Open WRE Agent Tool — belief intake, conflict review, and repair

 • Distinct local routes: disagreements persist for long stretches.

-• Shared summit pressure: broader coherence pulls views upward.
+• Truth pressure: broader coherence pulls views upward.

 Divergent local judgments Convergence under reflection

-Website logic now tracks core debates from the Stanford Encyclopedia of Philosophy.
+Website logic now tracks core debates in moral philosophy.

 We reviewed the core entries on moral theory, epistemology, disagreement, dilemmas, realism/cognitivism, consequentialism, deontology, virtue ethics, thought experiments, and reflective equilibrium.
 Use these links as the conceptual baseline for markets, dialogues, and WRE rounds.